Bertha Mahony: The Bookshop for Boys & Girls

 The Bookshop for Boys & Girls opened in the beginning of October, 1916.
 It originally displayed only children's literature of various kinds.
 The bookshop held all kinds of children's programs, including reading contests.
 In 1917, Mahony published Books for boys and girls: suggestive purchase list, another first of its kind.
 In the summer of 1920, Mahony reached out to the community and started the first-ever traveling bookshop.
 The Book Caravan was a branch of The Bookshop for Boys & Girls, which traveled all around New England.
 However, it was not able to turn a profit and was disbanded shortly thereafter, despite Mahony's pleas to her backers.

 The Bookshop for Boys & Girls was also given a second look due to profit.
 In 1921, the bookshop moved down the street into a larger area.
 The wrap-around balcony displayed children's books, while the ground floor contained adult literature.
 The new sign read 'The Bookshop for Boys and Girls—With Books on Many Subjects for Grown-Ups.'
 The hope was to bring children in by adding an adult presence.

 The Horn Book magazine

-Mahony and Elinor Whitney created The Horn Book, a magazine that would focus solely on children's books.
+Mahony and Elinor Whitney Field created The Horn Book, a magazine that would focus solely on children's books.
 It was the first such magazine that had an exclusive focus on children's literature.
 The first issue, published in October 1924, was mainly a list of recommended new books, but the magazine grew to include more than just a booklist.
 Criticism and philosophy were also added as the field of children's literature expanded.
 Mahony married William D. Miller in 1932 and resigned from The Bookshop in 1934 to concentrate solely on The Horn Book.

 In 1937, the Women's Educational and Industrial Union sold The Bookshop for Boys & Girls, which ultimately killed it.
 However, Mahony saw the magazine as a continuation of the goals that prompted her to create the bookshop.